theorangewill/pylastfmapi/docs/contribution.md

     └── utils.py
 ```

-The `pylastfm` directory has all the source code of the package.
+The `pylastfmapi` directory has all the source code of the package.

 - **[`client.py`](api/client.md)**: the LastFM API class with all methods implemented.
 - **[`constants.py`](api/constants.md)**: all constants used in the project to interact with the LastFM API, like backend methods names, and pre-defined values for some operations.